Magnitude homology of geodesic space: Introduction

 The present paper is organized as follows: In \S\ref{sec:preliminary}, we review the definition of the magnitude homology, and the fact that $H^\ell_n(a, b)$ with $\ell = d(a, b)$ is identified with the simplicial homology $\overline{H}_{n-2}(A(a, b))$.
 We also review the \textit{smoothness spectral sequence} \cite{G}, which is applied to the proof of our main descriptions (Theorem \ref{thm:main_description}, Theorem \ref{thm:third_homology_on_geodesic_space} and Theorem \ref{thm:complete_description_under_non_branching}).
 After that elementary facts about geodesic spaces are reviewed.
 Then, in \S\ref{sec:second_magnitude_homology}, we study the second magnitude homology of general metric spaces and geodesic metric spaces. \S\ref{sec:third_magnitude_homology} is devoted to the third magnitude homology of a geodesic metric space and its invariant.
 Finally, in \S\ref{sec:higher_magnitude_homology}, we provide the complete description of the magnitude homology under Assumption \ref{assumption:non_branching}.

 \begin{acknowledgement} I would like to thank Yasuhide Numata, Masahiko Yoshinaga, Shin-ichi Ohta, Yasuhiko Asao and Beno\^{i}t Jubin for helpful discussions and correspondence.
+I would also like to thank the anonymous reviewer for the comments that lead to improvements.
 This work is supported by JSPS Grant-in-Aid for Scientific Research on Innovative Areas "Discrete Geometric Analysis for Materials Design": Grant Number JP17H06462. \end{acknowledgement}